-The awards have since recognised famous faces, such as Stephen Fry, Clare Balding, Caitlyn Jenner, Tom Daley, Cynthia Nixon and Courtney Act.
-Allies are more important than ever in helping create change, HRH Prince William, Kylie, Daniel Radcliff and Ellie Goulding are among those recognised.
-It is important to highlight those working tirelessly for change including community groups and those who have contributed to changing equality, and also business, which we feel play an important part in investing in this agenda.
+The awards have since recognised famous faces such as Stephen Fry, Caitlyn Jenner, Tom Daley, Cynthia Nixon and Courtney Act.
+Allies are more important than ever in helping create change; HRH Prince William, Kylie, Daniel Radcliff and Melanie C are among those recognised by the British LGBT Awards for their support.

-We have previously live streamed to over half a million people worldwide and our aim to get the awards broadcasted through mainstream channels.
+We have previously live streamed to over half a million people worldwide and our aim is to get the awards broadcasted through mainstream channels.

-British LGBT Awards is owned and run by SPM Group Ltd. Please do not accept any correspondence, claims or documentation from any third parties without our prior consent.
+British LGBT Awards is owned and run by SPM Group Ltd. Please do not accept any correspondence, claims or documentation about the British LGBT Awards from any third parties.